Royal Rumble (1998): Storylines

-The event comprised six matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension, and culminated in a wrestling match or series of matches.
-Results were predetermined by WWF's writers, while storylines were produced on WWF's weekly television show, Raw is War.
+The event comprised six matches that resulted from scripted storylines.
+Results were predetermined by the WWF's writers, while storylines were produced on WWF's weekly television show, Raw is War.

-In the weeks leading up to the pay-per-view, Ken Shamrock had been facing various members of the Nation of Domination ahead of his booked match against Intercontinental Champion Rocky Maivia (The Rock), defeating Kama Mustafa, and Faarooq with his ankle lock submission, despite interference from other Nation members.
-The final Raw is War before the Rumble saw Shamrock team up with Mark Henry against Maivia, and D'Lo Brown, but just as Shamrock looked set to lock his ankle lock submission on The Rock, Henry turned on him, joining the Nation in giving him a post-match beat down.
+In the weeks leading up to the pay-per-view, Ken Shamrock had been facing various members of the Nation of Domination ahead of his booked match against Intercontinental Champion Rocky Maivia (The Rock), defeating Kama Mustafa and Faarooq with his ankle lock submission, despite interference from other Nation members.
+The final Raw is War before the Rumble saw Shamrock team up with Mark Henry against Maivia and D'Lo Brown.
+However, just as Shamrock looked to apply his ankle lock submission on The Rock, Henry turned on him, joining the Nation in giving him a post-match beat down.

-After winning the team's first tag team title, the New Age Outlaws further humiliated the former champions, the Legion of Doom, by shaving one of Hawk's mohawks, and, with the help of D-Generation X, power bombing Animal through the announcer's table, damaging his back.
+After winning the team's first tag team title, the New Age Outlaws further humiliated the former champions, the Legion of Doom, by shaving one of Hawk's mohawks, and, with the help of D-Generation X, powerbombing Animal through the announcer's table, damaging his back.
 Although he was advised not to compete by doctors, Animal rested through the first few weeks of the year, while the Outlaws ran roughshod through the tag division before this pay-per-view.

-The buildup to the Royal Rumble match itself focused almost entirely on Stone Cold Steve Austin.
-Austin declared that going into the Rumble, he would live by the motto "Do unto others before they do unto me".
+The buildup to the Royal Rumble match itself focused almost entirely on "Stone Cold" Steve Austin, Austin declared that going into the Rumble, he would live by the motto "Do unto others before they do unto me".
 This led to Austin interfering in matches regularly on Raw is War, or appearing just as matches finished, delivering the Stone Cold Stunner to anyone in sight, as well as leaving other wrestlers backstage buried under tables, and chairs.
 In the final segment of the Raw is War preceding the event, all competitors of the Royal Rumble were in the ring, waiting to draw their number of entries, when Austin ran in through the crowd and began to throw punches all over the ring, sparking a brawl between the various wrestlers feuding in the ring, and kicking the number generator out of the ring.